 C. Income ceiling

-BTOs and Sale of Balance Flats (SBF) are subsidised housing options that come with an income ceiling of $14,000.
+BTOs and Sale of Balance Flats (SBF) are subsidised housing options that come with an income ceiling of up to $14,000.
 This means that the combined household income of all applicants shouldn’t exceed the stipulated amount.

 2. Who can you apply with?